Frequently Asked Questions

 How do I turn my Spot from Yellow to Green?

-You need to connect your spot to a Miner (ASIC) with minimum 100TH to turn your spot Green and receive more rewards from Mining.
+You need to connect your Spot to a mining device or mining card with minimum 100TH to turn your spot Green and receive more rewards from Mining.

 Where do I receive my Miner Reward?

-No. each Wallet can subscribe to single spot.
+No. Each account can only subscribe to a single Spot.

-An “application-specific integrated circuit” (ASIC) are computers that are designed specifically to mine cryptocurrency such as Bitcoin.
+Mining Devices or Mining Machines like ASICS (Application- Specific Integrated Circuits) are computers that are designed specifically to mine cryptocurrencies such as Bitcoin

 What is a Mining Farm?